-Preliminary indications are that the developer with prospects in Harney County prefers a binary power generation process.
-If this technology is used, no solid wastes would result as the power cycle is closed, i.e., all resources are returned to the reservoir.
-(Should a flash steam process be used, some solid wastes would result.
-Solid wastes from flash plants may be cooling tower sludge and sulfur cake from air pollution control and treatment systems (Felperin, 1989).
+Solid wastes from geothermal power plants may be cooling tower sludge and sulfur cake from air pollution control and treatment systems (Felperin, 1989).
 It is expected that these solid wastes would be classified as hazardous wastes unless trace elements are washed out.
 In that case, the sulfur cake is classified as designated waste (Nolte, 1987).
 Waste disposal will consist of truck trips from the plant to a landfill near Arlington, Oregon.
-Arlington is the state's only commercial facility licensed to accept chemical hazardous waste.)
-It is premature to estimate numbers of such truck trips based on other plants because of the likelihood of binary cycle technology being used.
-Regardless, solid waste disposal costs will be borne by the developer.
+Arlington is the state's only commercial facility licensed to accept chemical hazardous waste.
+It is premature to estimate numbers of such truck trips based on other plants because of the growing use of noncondensable gas injection back into the reservoir.
+Solid waste disposal costs will be borne by the developer.